sandy98/next-chess-board/README.md

     )
 ```

+---
 ## Usage

-Fine tuning of the component.
+>Fine tuning of the component.
-Yet to be written.
+>Yet to be written.

-There are a lot of details worth mentioning, so this is a work in progress.
+---

 ## Technology